canonical/ubuntu-server-documentation/docs/explanation/tuned.md

 | Other cases | `balanced` |

 ### Anatomy of a profile
-Tuned profiles are grouped by directory in `/usr/lib/tuned/<profile>` or `/etc/tuned/<profile>`, and are defined in a `tuned.conf` file within that directory.
+Tuned profiles are defined by directory in `/usr/lib/tuned/<profile>` or `/etc/tuned/<profile>`, and are defined in a `tuned.conf` file within that directory.
 That file has an INI structure which looks like this:

 ```ini
 [main]